Friday 19th January 2018 (fully booked)

 We have an exciting partnership with Pullman London St Pancras – The Shaw Theatre.
 This relationship has established the Pullman Scholarship, which sponsors a student who demonstrates exemplary potential, with preference given to a student living in the London Borough of Camden.

-The Andrew Lloyd Webber Performing Arts Scholarship
+The Andrew Lloyd Webber Performing Arts Scholarship for the Diploma